 When it comes to pretty well every health-related alternative media platform, the agricultural mega-giant Monsanto is more than a recurring subject.
-On Collective Evolution alone you’ll find over 9 pages worth of articles at least loosely addressing the company by simply typing “Monsanto” into our embedded search.
+On Collective Evolution alone you’ll find over nine pages worth of articles at least loosely addressing the company, simply by typing “Monsanto” into our embedded search.

-The reason that this multinational agrochemical and agricultural biotechnology corporation is such a hot topic is more than well-documented by this point.
-Indeed, an entire global march has been founded in protest to the stance and actions taken by this company, the March Against Monsanto.
-However, the focus of this article is to call attention to some of the most harmful products that Monsanto has had at least a part in bringing to market, some of which they still stand by to this day.
+The reason this multinational agrochemical and agricultural biotechnology corporation has become such a hot topic is more than well-documented by this point.
+Indeed, an entire global protest, the March Against Monsanto, has been founded to fight the stance and actions taken by this company.
+This article, however, aims to call attention to some of the most harmful products that Monsanto has had at least a part in bringing to market, some of which they still stand by to this day.

 Originally put together by GMO Awareness, here are the 12 most awful products made by Monsanto:

-What is it? – Plain and simple saccharin is an artificial sweetener.
-Around since the 1800’s, saccharin did not become widely popular as an alternative to sugar until the 20th century -thanks in large part to the efforts of Monsanto, whose initial intention as a corporation was to produce saccharin for Coca-Cola.
+What is it? – Plain and simple, saccharin is an artificial sweetener.
+Around since the 1800s, saccharin did not become widely popular as an alternative to sugar until the 20th century, thanks in large part to the efforts of Monsanto, which intendeded to produce saccharin for Coca-Cola.
 (1)(2)

-Why is it bad? – Initially praised for its ability to provide sweetness without the calories, saccharin fell under fire in the 1970’s when a study revealed that it caused cancer in test rats and mice – causing it be listed on the NIH’s carcinogen list.
+Why is it bad? – Initially praised for its ability to provide sweetness without the calories, saccharin fell under fire in the 1970s when a study revealed that it caused cancer in test rats and mice — leading it to be listed on the NIH’s carcinogen list.
 However, after mounting pressures, the study was disregarded as flawed in its conclusions, the sweetener was removed from the list, and can to this day be found in a lot of what we consume.
 (1)

 Where is it being used? – Drinks, candies, cookies, medicines, gum, fruit spreads, toothpaste, and more.

-Why is it bad? – PCBs have been linked to causing cancer as well as contributing to a number of adverse health effects on the human immune systems, reproductive systems, nervous systems, and endocrine systems.
+Why is it bad? – PCBs have been linked to causing cancer as well as contributing to a number of adverse health effects on the human immune, reproductive, nervous, and endocrine systems.
 (3)

 Where is it being used? – Banned since 1979, PCBs are no longer being used, but their damage continues to persist, as a 2011 study showed that they are still being found in the blood of pregnant women.
 (1) Prior to the ban PCBs were found in widely used items such as, but not limited to: cable insulation, caulking, plastics, adhesives, and oil-based paints.
 (3)